WGBA-TV: NBC affiliation

+Relief did not come until October 2004, when the Journal Broadcast Group bought the station and WACY LMA for $43.2 million, as Aries looked to escape the industry, afraid the upcoming 2009 digital transition would leave the small company in a financiallly untenable position of having to build out two new digital transmission facilities for WGBA and WACY it could not afford.
+Journal had long wanted a station in Northeastern Wisconsin alongside its flagship station, WTMJ-TV in Milwaukee, that market's NBC affiliate and long-dominant news station.

-The purchase also included the LMA with WACY.
-Although Journal wanted to buy WACY outright, this had been unlikely since Green Bay has only seven full-power stations (not enough to legally permit a duopoly).
+Although Journal also wanted to buy WACY outright, this was unlikely at the time, since Green Bay has only seven full-power stations (not enough to legally permit a duopoly).
 However, in September 2010, WLUK owner LIN TV Corporation exercised an option to purchase CW affiliate WCWF (channel 14) from ACME Communications, and filed for a "failing station waiver" – which permits duopoly in such situations if the petitioner can prove the station is in an economically non-viable position – to allow LIN to own WLUK and WCWF.
 Because WCWF was hampered for years by several factors, including insufficient cable carriage and an analog signal originating more towards its city of license, Suring, than Green Bay, the waiver was granted in February 2011.
-Journal eventually pleaded for the failing station waiver for WACY at the beginning of 2012, citing that station's dark period between 1992 and 1994 (when the Ace TV LMA began) and that the station was unable to survive on its own without the production and control assistance of WGBA.
+Journal eventually plead to purchase WACY through the same waiver at the beginning of 2012, citing that station's dark period between 1992 and 1994 (when the Ace TV LMA began) and that the station was unable to survive on its own without the production and control assistance of WGBA.
 Because of this, the FCC allowed the full sale of WACY to Journal at the beginning of September 2012.

 Since being acquired by Journal, WGBA and WTMJ have become close sister stations, eventually synchronizing their news imaging and sharing news and sports resources (WTMJ had previously paired with WFRV-TV, an NBC affiliate until the early 1980s, to provide Green Bay coverage and video).
 This became more evident in 2008, when WGBA outsourced sports and weekend weather reports to WTMJ, and had simulcast that station's morning and noon newscasts for a short time.